 Am I involved in foreign missions in at least one of the above ways?

 8. In fulfilling the Great Commission, it’s not just enough to be a good person and hope our life will show others we’re different.
 We are commanded to go and speak!

-9. While baptism does not save us, we are to emphasize it and are to baptize in the name of the Father, Son, and Holy Spirit.
+9. While baptism does not save us, we are to emphasize it and baptize in the name of the Father, Son, and Holy Spirit.
 Have I been baptized and encourage others to be baptized as well?

 10. We are to teach others to obey all Christ has commanded.
 Am I involved in doing this?

 11. We have the promise that the one who has all authority in heaven and on earth will be with us as we go to evangelize and make disciples.
 We should realize that: